Rochet2/compilers/README.md

   ```
 - Identifier, regex: `(\a|_)(\a|\d|_)*` any identifier that matches a list of keywords is converted to a keyword

-Any other tokens are matched as the token themselves - these are NOT regex patterns or regular definitions - it makes little sense describing them with regex or similar.
+Any other tokens are matched as the token themselves - these are NOT regex patterns or regular definitions - it makes little sense describing them with regex or regular definitions due to their length and nature of being exact match.
 They are the following:
 - `:=`
 - `..`
 - `(`